Inference-Time Distillation: Cost-Efficient Agents Without Fine-Tuning or Manual Prompt Engineering: Methods

 \subsection{Background: ReAct-Style Agent Architecture}

 The design of our agents follows the ReAct framework~\citep{yao2023react}, which interleaves planning, reasoning, and acting in a structured loop (Algorithm~\ref{alg:react_stepwise}).
 At the start of an episode, the agent generates a high-level plan $p$ for the goal $g$.
 At each timestep $t$, it observes the current state $o_t$, produces intermediate reasoning $r_t$, and selects an action $a_t$ to execute in the environment $\mathcal{E}$.
 Following recent best practices~\citep{kagaya2024rap,zhou2024trad,sarukkai:2025:selfgenerated}, we perform \emph{dynamic retrieval}—retrieving distinct exemplars for each step based on the current context rather than reusing a static prompt throughout the episode.
-This structure provides a flexible foundation for our method: the key difference is that our retrieval source is not self-collected experience~\citep{kagaya2024rap,zhao2024expel,sarukkai:2025:selfgenerated} but via distillation from a teacher LLM.
+We adopt this architecture as our foundation, building on recent findings that dynamic per-step retrieval improves multi-step agent performance.

 The action $a_t$ at each step is obtained by querying a language model conditioned on the goal $g$, plan $p$, current observation $o_t$, and retrieved context $C_t$ from the teacher database.
-Our method focuses on how to choose $a_t$ cheaply and effectively: using the student model when possible, and deferring to the teacher only when necessary.
+Our approach builds on this by using teacher-generated trajectories as the retrieval source, enabling cost reduction through a cheaper student model while maintaining the flexibility of this established architecture.